prerna3145/prerna3145/README.md

 ### 🌐 Building a Mental Health Website

 One of my most meaningful projects right now is the development of a mental health website.
 I am passionate about leveraging technology to improve mental well-being and destigmatize mental health issues.
 Through this project, I aim to create a platform that provides valuable resources and support to those in need.
+>>My role is building a chatbot and saving the user details and history in the back-end.

 ## 🌟 Let's Connect